corda/corda/docs/source/node-database.rst

 ``````
 Corda supports Oracle 11g RC2 (with ojdbc6.jar) and Oracle 12c (ojdbc8.jar).

-To set up a database schema, use the following SQL:
+To set up a database schema with administrative permissions, run the following SQL:

 .. sourcecode:: sql